Choosing

 Do I have some idea of what I want to study?

-What are the educational requirements (i.e. Associate’s or Bachelor’s degree) for my planned career?
+What are the educational requirements (i.e. Associate’s

 What type of school will I attend?